 It doesn’t sound like coverage you can do without, right?

 Many contractors find the whole insurance thing confusing.
 Some policies are so full of jargon that you don’t understand a word of it.
-Who has the time to read the small print even though you know you should!
+Who has the time to read the small print even though you know you should?

 You might be so confident that nothing will be stolen from you and nobody will intentionally damage your work.
-Or you may simply assumed that this is just a risk a contracting business owner has to shoulder.
+Or you may assume that this is just a risk a contracting business owner has to shoulder.
 So, what do you think?
 Does Builder’s Risk for Painting Contractors apply to your contracting business?